DiclehanOguzhan/Meat-Quality-Assessment-Dataset/README.md

 * Paper : [Meat Quality Assessment based on Deep Learning](https://ieeexplore.ieee.org/abstract/document/8946388)

-The dataset includes gilt head bream, red sea bream, sea bass, red mullet, horse mackerel, black sea sprat, striped red mullet, trout, shrimp image samples.

-This dataset was collected in order to carry out segmentation, feature extraction, and classification tasks and compare the common segmentation, feature extraction, and classification algorithms (Semantic Segmentation, Convolutional Neural Networks, Bag of Features).
-All of the experiment results prove the usability of our dataset for purposes mentioned above.

 If you use this dataset in your work, please consider to cite:

 ```